NocturnalSolutions/Kitura-CredentialsLocal/README.md

 ## Troubleshooting

-This code has not yet been extensively tested, and I must confess I really had to grind my brain against the inner workings of Credentials and KituraSession to figure out how it should work.
-I highly recommend you test extensively before using on production projects.
+This code has so far only been lightly tested.
+As security is a major concern on the web, I highly recommend you test extensively before using on production projects.

-If you have any problems, please hit me up at ”nocturnal” on the IBM-Swift Slack server, ”_Nocturnal” on Freenode, or one of the other contact methods outlined on [my web site](http://nocturnal.solutions/).
+If you have any problems, please contact me via GitHub, as ”nocturnal” on the IBM-Swift Slack server, or as ”_Nocturnal” on Freenode.
+Other contact methods are outlined on [my web site](http://nocturnal.solutions/).